lkilcommons/apex-python/readme.md

 This code is a python wrapper around Art Richmond's original Modified Magnetic Apex magnetic coordinate system, as implemented in legacy Fortran.
 This is the same Fortran code that is available from the [CEDAR Database](https://cedarweb.vsp.ucar.edu/wiki/index.php/Tools_and_Models:Empirical_Models).

 ## Who should use this?
-If you don't have a specific reason to use this Apex coordinates wrapper (i.e. it's a dependancy of something else you'd like to install), I'd suggest you **USE (Apexpy)[http://github.com/aburrell/apexpy] INSTEAD**.
+If you don't have a specific reason to use this Apex coordinates wrapper (i.e. it's a dependancy of something else you'd like to install), I'd suggest you use [Apexpy](http://github.com/aburrell/apexpy) instead.
 This is an older implementation of Apex in Fortran code, the ApexPython wrapper is older and less maintained, and Apexpy can do almost everything this library can do.

 ## Contents of this package